For many couples, the engagement ring is the most expensive and most sentimental piece of jewelry they’ll own. No stress in getting it right, right?

 Independent designers are often small, locally owned businesses with higher overhead costs than corporate-owned chain stores.
 However, we do our best to keep our prices fair, and we are always here to help you—even if you’re on a budget.

 We love custom work as much as our clients do.
-However, we find individuals are often shocked to find the process more involved than expected—although we promise the beautiful end result makes the wait worthwhile.
-Good things take time!
+However, good things take time!

 If you’re new to custom engagement rings and looking to propose soon, you must allot enough time for every step of the process.